Transportation in Las Vegas: Walking

-Downtown Las Vegas is considered very walkable including the strip.
-Ride attractions such as gondolas at the Grand Canal Shoppes and The Venetian Las Vegas also exist.
-Lots of elevated walkways exist between casinos but the Walk Score is only 42 out of 100.
+Multiple elevated walkways exist between casinos, but the Walk Score is only 42 out of 100.
 Downtown Las Vegas has a Walk Score of 95, as the Downtown Fremont Street is blocked to cars.
-Walking is expanded by using the Las Vegas Monorail, buses, and other public transportation.
-Summer temperatures can be very hot, with June, July and August highs averaging over 100F (38C).
-May and September temperature highs averaging over 90F (32C).
+Walking can be extended by using the Las Vegas Monorail, buses, and other public transportation.

+Summer temperatures can be very hot, with June, July, and August highs averaging over 100 °F (38 °C).
+May and September temperature highs average over 90 °F (32 °C).